What Happened to Ginger Smith: Artistry

 The only fulltime job I’ve held down in my life.

-This whole time - I wasn't seeing, hearing, processing in the ways the industry (and life) was being dictated by majority voices.
+This whole time - I wasn't seeing, hearing, processing in the ways the industry (and life) was being dictated or spoken about.

 I was processing in many great ways.